Media releases, monthly newsletters, and media coverage about the Primary Growth Partnership and its programmes.

-Topics include the Transforming the Dairy Value Chain programme showcase, welcoming Steve Smith to the independent PGP Investment Advisory Panel, our new PGP video, and a profile of the Clearview Innovations programme and its progress review.
+Topics include the Transforming the Dairy Value Chain programme showcase, welcoming Steve Smith to the independent PGP Investment Advisory Panel, and our new PGP video.

 - Issue 22 - October [PDF, 656 KB]

-Topics include the 2015 PGP Annual Meeting and Expo, the change to the Crown’s investment share in new PGP programmes from 1 December 2015, the progress reviews for the Marbled Grass-fed Beef and FarmIQ programmes and exciting gene-sequencing research by LIC which is helping with Auckland University’s research into human genetic disorders.
+Topics include the 2015 PGP Annual Meeting and Expo, the change to the Crown’s investment share in new PGP programmes from 1 December 2015, the progress reviews for the Marbled Grass-fed Beef and FarmIQ programmes and gene-sequencing research by LIC.

 - Issue 21 - September [PDF, 836 KB]

-Topics include the new Targeting New Wealth with High Health programme, recent public recognition of three PGP programmes, a report on the demonstration of a remote controlled forest harvester developed by the Steepland Harvesting programme and the progress review of the Transforming the Dairy Value Chain programme.
+Topics include the new Targeting New Wealth with High Health programme, recent public recognition of 3 PGP programmes, and a report on the demonstration of a remote controlled forest harvester developed by the Steepland Harvesting programme.

 - Issue 20 – August [PDF, 875 KB]

-Topics include achievements by the NZ Avocado Go Global programme, the need to understand what consumers perceive as important, why PGP is about investment rather than simply funding, and achievements from the Transforming the Dairy Value Chain programme
+Topics include achievements by the NZ Avocado Go Global programme, the need to understand what consumers perceive as important, and why PGP is about investment rather than funding.

 - Issue 19 – July [PDF, 545 KB]

-Topics include recent PGP achievements, the progress review for the Seeds and Nutritional Technology Development programme, improvements to the monitoring of PGP programmes, the value of communicating intermediate programme achievements and an update on the New Zealand Sheep Industry Transformation programme.
+Topics include recent PGP achievements, the progress review for the Seeds and Nutritional Technology Development programme, improvements to the monitoring of PGP programmes, and the value of communicating intermediate programme achievements.

 - Issue 18 – June [PDF, 777 KB]